BV-BRC/BV-BRC-Docs/docroot/quick_references/services/docking_service.md

 The Docking Service generates several files that are deposited in the Private Workspace in the designated Output Folder.

-The top level folder includes a file named **DockingRreport.html**.
+The top-level folder includes a file named **DockingRreport.html**.
 This contains a report summarizing the results of the docking against each ligand including scores for each match and a link to the structure viewer with the protein structure with the ligand placed in it.